 2. Open a separate checking account for your business.

-If you are the sole owner of the business, open an additional personal account so simplicity purposes, not to mention that it will save you the extra fees that are associated with business accounts.
+If you are the sole owner of the business, open an additional personal account for simplicity purposes, not to mention that it will save you the extra fees associated with business accounts.
 Deposit settlement checks into this account, and then pay yourself out of these funds.
 Pay all business expenses from this account for easy recordkeeping purposes.

 3. Use a separate credit card for business expenses.

-4. Save all of your log books.
+4. Save all of your logbooks.

 5. Keep a notebook in your truck.

-You must track the date, location, amount, and reason for each expense to meet IRS regulations!
+For accurate bookkeeping for truckers, you must track the date, location, amount, and reason for each expense to meet IRS regulations!